TastatGer/dosimetry/README.md

 a simple monta carlo simulation for a perfect detector from an isotropic source and an infinetly large carbon absorber inbetween.
 The programm generates an energy spectra and a local resolution of the events on the detector.
 The detector can be shifted and the thicknes of the absorber can be changed.
+The Programm requires crossections for the absorber, usually available at the NIST XCOM database.
+Only incoherent scattering and photoelectric absorption are simulated and additionaly only energys above 10keV.

 #Dependencies
   python 3.9.13